LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/exercises/_index.md

 ## Getting Started

-In Azure Data Studio, open up the `SQL-Part-1-Exercises.ipynb` file you downloaded from canvas.
+In Azure Data Studio, click on the *Open* button and navigate to the `SQL-Part-1-Exercises.ipynb` file you downloaded from canvas.

 ## In Your Notebook